 Now that you’ve done all the hard work researching, studying, building your portfolio, and networking, you’re finally ready to start applying for your first roles in digital marketing.

 We’ve put together a quick to-do list for you to refer back to, to ensure you’ve got all your job-hunting bases covered.

 - Add your new skills and qualifications to your CV.
-You’ll find a step-by-step guide to writing your marketing resume here.
+Related reading: A step-by-step guide to writing your marketing resume.

 - Make your portfolio project easily accessible either online or as a PDF.
 You’ll find some inspirational digital marketing portfolio examples here to guide you!

 - Freshen up your LinkedIn profile, and link to your passion project there.
 Change your status to ‘Open To Work.’

 - Inform everybody you know—friends, family, and former colleagues—that you are now looking for your first position in digital marketing.

 - Consider offering your services on a freelance basis to charities or smaller companies who might not have the budget to host a full-time digital marketing manager.